Parish Charter

 See how we work with parish councils to help deliver our services.

-The charter is comprehensive – but not exhaustive.
-Additional information can be found concerning services, protocols and standards on all our websites.
+As noted before, this charter is comprehensive but not exhaustive.
+Additional information on services, protocols and standards can be found on this website and parish council websites.

 Core commitments